cmr-sims/dcmr/README.md

 # DCMR

-Analyze categorized free recall data using the context maintenance and retrieval (CMR) model.
+Analyze free recall data using the distributed context maintenance and retrieval (DCMR) model.

 ## Installation